elotroalex/chiens/_texts/translation.md

 - {:.sp} The Great Prohibiter.

 - {: .pr} Ignorant is he who knows the name of Don Cristóbal Colón, Admiral of the Ocean Sea, and ignores that of Rodrigo de Escovedo, Royal Notary.
-So learn, my friend, that the caravels that traveled here were not only pregnant with arms, food, horses, riders ...
-They had, above all, their plump bellies full of roaring and repressive laws.
+So learn, my friend, that the caravels which traveled here were not only pregnant with arms, food, horses, riders ...
+They had, first and foremost, bellies chuck-full of roaring and repressive laws.

 - {:.sp} The Herald.